Grow Your own Immunity Boost

 – If you’re planing on using the oregano oil for cooking, choose an oil that has a high smoke point, like avocado or grape seed.

-3. Place the jar inside your pot or slow cooker, on top of the silicone trivet or folded washcloth.
+– For topical use, sweet almond is wonderful because it absorbs quickly and doesn’t feel greasy. - Place the jar inside your pot or slow cooker, on top of the silicone trivet or folded washcloth.

-– the idea here is to have a buffer between the glass jar and the bottom of the pot that is in direct contact with the heat source.
+– the idea here is to have a buffer between the glass jar and the bottom of the pot that is in direct contact with the heat source. - Fill the pot or crockpot around the jar with water, being careful not to get water IN the jar.

 – Fill the pot so that the water level is at least 1/2-3/4 of the way up the jar, but don’t fill it right to the top of the jar.

-– If you’re using the washcloth you’ll need a bit more water than you might think because it will absorb quite a bit.
+– If you’re using the washcloth you’ll need a bit more water than you might think because it will absorb quite a bit. - Turn the heat to LOW, and allow to infuse for a few hours, stirring the oil and herb mixture occasionally.

 – If your goal is medicine making and not just a tasty oil for cooking, you’ll want to really give the oil some time to infuse…at least 4 hours, ideally overnight.
-This is why I like using the slow cooker method over a pot on the stove.
+This is why I like using the slow cooker method over a pot on the stove. - When you’re done infusing, remove from heat and strain the herbal material out of your oil.

-– You may need to do this more than once, depending on the method you’re using to strain, and how big your pieces of oregano are.
+– You may need to do this more than once, depending on the method you’re using to strain, and how big your pieces of oregano are. - Pour your finished oregano oil into your sterilised glass container.

 – Cover and label with date and contents.
 Store in the refrigerator for best longevity.